PROMETHIA-27/AtomicropsExampleTKPlugin/README.md

 ## Recommended Tools:
 * dnSpy (.Net Decompilation): https://github.com/dnSpy/dnSpy

-You can use dnSpy on Assembly-CSharp under Atomicrops/Atomicrops_Data/Managed/ to view the disassembly of the game's code.
+You can use dnSpy on Assembly-CSharp.dll under Atomicrops/Atomicrops_Data/Managed/ to view the disassembly of the game's code.
 This allows you to get a more-or-less clear picture of what's going on, with some weirdness from the decompiler attempting to interpret IL code as C# (or directly as IL, or VB, or F# if you really felt like it).

 * GameImporter: Tools>ThunderKit>Packages>ThunderKit Extensions>GameImporter